somedatapacket/docs.humio.com/content/dashboards/sharing-dashboards.md

 ### Why not just make a seperate user for wall monitors?

-Humio's security model will force a user to re-authenticate after the session expires, since wall monitors are usually non-interactive (don't have a keyboard) - and you don't want to go around logging in on the wall monitors all the time - that won't work.
+Humio's security model will force a user to re-authenticate after the session expires, since wall monitors are usually non-interactive (don't have a keyboard) - if you do it this way you will need to figure out how to make the browser re-authenticate periodically.

 ### Are shared secret URLs safe